gussiepoole/Pokemon-Project-3/README.md

  ## :stop_sign: <a id="challenge-header"></a>**Challenges** :stop_sign:

 #1 - Data restriction
-  -  At the beginning of our project we found it challegning to find an API that did not requiure payment for usage.
+  -  At the beginning of our project we found it challegning to find an API that did not requiure payment for usage
   -  We were also put off from web scraping because we found that a lot of the data tables we wanted to scrape were in the format of image rather than raw text

  ## :dancing_women: <a id="team-header"></a> Team :dancing_women: